TommyTNeuro/TommyTNeuro.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Compuational Neuroscientist specializing in brain computer interfaces.
-My focus is on developing a non-invasive Brain Computer Interface (BCI) using Optically Pumped Magnetometers Magnetoencephalography (OPM-MEG) to decode inner speech in real-time.
-Leveraging OPM-MEGs with their unique strengthens in real-time neural feedback and superior spatial localization provides as the best method currently to achieve this.
+My goal is to develop non-invasive Brain Computer Interfaces using Optically Pumped Magnetometers Magnetoencephalography to decode inner speech.
+This research will improve the ability for patients, with diseases such as ALS, to express themselves.

-I would like to also leverage memory safe languages, such as rust, in critical components in BCI’s to ensure stability and consistency and apply this technology within a clinical setting.
-The development of this goal will improve inner speech decoding performance and efficient low compute pipeline for analysis.
+I'm committed to open science practices and producing excellent high-quality replicable science.
+My research will follow the open-science framework and remain open to the public to the best of my ability.
+I also ensure my research meets high-quality standards and uses cutting edge technology.

-This research has promising impacts for those with speech problems due to damage or psychiatric conditions.
+I have experience teaching Psychology and Data Science to undergraduate and postgraduate students.
+I also have experience representing higher education institutions.
+I have tutor services available on request.

-I'm committed to open science practices and producing excellent replicable science.
 I'm a member of the British Neuroscience Association and Federation of European Neuroscience Societies.